Updated: March 20, 2018

 - Seattle’s best sandwiches are at Salumi and Paseo.

-- The best restaurant in Pike Place Market is Matt’s.
+- The best restaurants in Pike Place Market are Steelhead Diner and Matt’s.

 - The best bakery in Seattle is Macrina.
 Their Oatmeal Chocolate Chip Peanut Butter might be the best cookie on the planet.